aws-samples/cdk-image-pipeline/README.md

 ---

 [Infrastructure configuration](https://docs.aws.amazon.com/imagebuilder/latest/userguide/manage-infra-config.html) contain settings for building and testing your EC2 Image Builder image.
-This construct allows you to specify a list of instance types you wise to use via the `instanceTypes` property.
+This construct allows you to specify a list of instance types you wish to use via the `instanceTypes` property.
 The default is: `['t3.medium', 'm5.large', 'm5.xlarge']`.

 ## Additional API notes